-Energy transition once again raises the question of the role of the regions and regional authorities in energy management – for production, supply and consumption.
-More than just a simple positioning, the aim is to create the conditions for public-private cooperation to encourage the development of new sectors and new jobs to best serve the public.
+Energy transition once again raises the question of the role of regional authorities in energy management – for production, supply and consumption.
+More than just simple positioning, their aim is to create the conditions for public-private cooperation to encourage the development of new sectors and jobs that best serve the public.

-ENEA works with regional public authorities to take this new situation on board at the local level.
+ENEA works with regional public authorities to address this situation at the local level.

 Delving deeper into a subject or a vision thanks to rigorous studies

 Study the main environmental and social evolutions expected for 2030, to be able to seize opportunities (new markets, new products and services) and manage risks.

 Provide a clear and objective vision of a technology or a market, based on a precise and rigorous analysis of an energy sector, in order to prepare a strategic position.

 Provide monthly reports highlighting key information gleaned from publications across the world to keep watch over evolutions in a sector, from technologies to its actors.

 Taking a position on a market or a technology thanks to strategic recommendations and analyses